nerzid/pepper-chatgpt/README.md

 `python2 -m pip install -r requirements.txt`

 ## Usage
 Enter Pepper's IP then press Connect button.
 If you are successfully connected, you will see pepper's camera view at the bottom in real time.

 ![Pepper-ChatGPT-GUI](pepper_chatgpt.png)

+## Acknowledgements
+This project is used for a social grounding project in collaboration with Eren Yildiz, Suna Bensch and Thomas Hellström

+## Special Thanks
+To the author of [WoZ4U](https://github.com/frietz58/WoZ4U) for code snippets to show how to connect to Pepper robots